spack/spack-tutorial/README.md

 The tutorial image builds on top of the container image that runs in Spack CI, which is built in a different repository at [spack/gitlab-runners](https://github.com/spack/gitlab-runners/)

-## Automatically generating command ouputs
+## Automatically generating command outputs

 The tutorial `rst` files include output from Spack commands.
 This process is automated, and it is recommended not to run commands manually.